Sleep Disorders (PDQ®)–Patient Version

 Being in the hospital may make it harder to sleep.

 Getting a normal night’s sleep in the hospital is difficult.
-The following may affect how well a patient sleeps:
+The following may affect your sleep in a hospital:

-- Hospital environment – Patients may be bothered by an uncomfortable bed, pillow, or room temperature; noise; or sharing a room with a stranger.
+- Hospital environment – You may be bothered by an uncomfortable bed, pillow, or room temperature; noise; or sharing a room with a stranger.

 - Hospital routine – Sleep may be interrupted when doctors and nurses come in to check on you or give you drugs, other treatments, or exams.

-Getting sleep during a hospital stay may also be affected by anxiety and the patient's age.
+Getting sleep during a hospital stay may also be affected by anxiety and age.

 Stress caused by learning the cancer diagnosis often causes sleeping problems.

 Stress, anxiety, and depression are common reactions to learning you have cancer, receiving treatments, and being in the hospital.
 These are common causes of insomnia.
-(See the PDQ summary on Depression for more information.)
+For more information, see Depression.

 Other health problems not related to cancer may cause a sleep disorder.